 The Benedictine Monastery is the most important heritage site in the town.
 It preserves important features such as its 10th century Romanesque Porta Ferrada, which has become a symbol.
-Mare de Déu dels Àngels church and Fum and Corn towers are also part of the building, which houses the History Museum of the town, the exhibition about the Cork industry and the Albertí RoomHealth; and the temporal exhibition of Carmen Thyssen-Bornemisza Art Collection.
+Mare de Déu dels Àngels church and Fum and Corn towers are also part of the building, which houses the History Museum of the town, the exhibition about the Cork industry and the Albertí Room; and soon the Catalan Painting from the Carmen Thyssen-Bornemisza Art Collection.

 The Monastery is a Cultural Feature of National Interest.
 The fortified Benedictine monastery dates back to the 10th century (Porta Ferrada) and was originally built over previous Roman structures, documented by archaeologists.